golden/gold/README.md

 </p>

 # About
-GAWK is  GNU Awk (and "awk" is short for its creators: Alfred Aho, Peter Weinberger, and Brian Kernighan).
+Q: Why use GOLD?
-GAWK is a very portable and succinct scripting language.
+A: GAWK is a very portable and succinct scripting language.
+But is

-GAWK has some shortcomings: e.g. weak encapsulation and packaging support, no IDE or unit testing framework,
+has some shortcomings: e.g. weak encapsulation and packaging support, no IDE or unit testing framework,
     and not document generation tools.
 But that is all easily fixed with a few small scripts (written in, you guessed it, GAWK):

+Q: What does GOLD do?
-- GOLD is an object layer that extends GAWK with objects, aggregation, polymorphism and inheritance.
+A: GOLD is an object layer that extends GAWK with objects, aggregation, polymorphism and inheritance.
+This code has been used to implement

 - GOLDMINE are some data mining tools written in GOLD.
 - GOLDSTAR are a set of data mining fairness assurance operators.
 - GOLDEN is a cross-platform development environment for the above,  based on bash, vim and tmux.
-  You do not need to use it to run GOLD code but, FYI, a session in GOLDEN looks like this:
+  Note that you do not need to use GOLDEN to write/ run GOLD code.
+But it helps.

+Q: What does a session with GOLDEN look like?
+A: Here:

 <p align=center><a href="https://github.com/golden/dev/blob/master/etc/img/screen.png"><img src="https://github.com/golden/dev/blob/master/etc/img/screen.png" width=900></a></p>

+Q: How to write GOLD source code files?
-- To write GOLD files, use a `*.md` extension and store your code in  awk "fence blocks"; e.g.
+A:  Use a `*.md` extension
+and store your code in  awk "fence blocks"; e.g.

         ```awk
         code
         ```

-- To write unit tests for a file `x.md`, create a file that includes it called `xok.md`.
+Q: How to to write unit tests for a file `x.md`?
+A:  Create a file, that includes it, called `xok.md`.

+Q: How to run GOLD?
-- To run GOLD, you need five files
+A: You will need five files
   `g,o,l,d,en`
 and a set of libraries (found in `./src/gold/*`).
 To get these files, use the [INSTALL](INSTALL.md) instructions.